Visit us

 Visiting the ASU Natural History Collections

-The ASU Natural History Collections are available for visits by appointment.
+The ASU Natural History Collections are open to visitors by appointment.

 The collections are not a museum, per se, but an active research facility that support scientific research, education, and outreach.
-We frequently welcome K-12 groups, university classes, community organizations, and other biodiversity enthusiasts of all ages.
+We frequently welcome K-12 groups, university classes, community organizations, and other biodiversity enthusiasts of all ages for guided tours and educational activities.

-If you would like to visit, please schedule an individual or group tour or activity in advance by contacting Elizabeth Makings, collections manager of vascular plants, who coordinates tour requests for the ASU Natural History Collections.
+To schedule an individual or group visit, please contact in advance Elizabeth Makings, collections manager of vascular plants, who coordinates tour requests for the ASU Natural History Collections.

-Our annual operating budget relies heavily on philanthropic support.
+Our annual operating budget relies heavily on philanthropic support, with gifts made through the ASU Foundation.
 We encourage visitors to consider making a donation to the Natural History Collections commensurate with your activity and/or time frame.
 We are flexible with schools and other non-profits.
 Please contact our collections staff for guidance and details.

 Since 2014, the collections have been housed in a 24,000 sq. ft. facility located about 1.5 miles southwest of Arizona State University’s Tempe Campus, at 734 West Alameda Drive.